dshetty100/MechaCar_Statistical_Analysis/README.md

 ### T-Tests on Suspension Coils

+Null Hypothesis: The population mean of suspension coil psi is **not staistically different** from the sample mean.
+Alternative Hypothesis: The population mean of suspension coil psi is **staistically different** from the sample mean.

 - The figure below shows Suspension Coils T-test (for all lots).
 The population mean is 1500 psi and the sample mean is 1498.78 psi.

 ![Suspension Coils Cumulative T-test](Images/t_test_all_Lot.png)